-And as a matter of fact, all my small niche sites where I’m using Adversal or Chitika receive no more than 100-200 visits per day.
-So less then 6k visits per month.
+And as a matter of fact, all my small niche sites where I’m using Media.net receive no more than 100-200 visits per day.
+So less than 6k visits per month.
 What’s the secret?

 Yes.
-The secret to earn money with Chitika, Adversal or even Adsense, is to have search engine traffic (organic).
-If you receive direct traffic, paid traffic or social traffic your CPC will be lower and you won’t make as much as I make.
+The secret to earning money with Media.Net or even Adsense is to have search engine traffic (organic).
+If you receive direct traffic, paid traffic, or social traffic your CPC will be lower and you won’t make as much as I make.

 Because SEO traffic converts a lot better than referral or organic traffic, and because the ads can be generated based on the search queries too.